DG-Crawford/old-portfolio/README.txt

 Select highlights of my achievements include:

 	Ghostwrote an article published for an entrepreneur-focused column on Forbes magazine.
-	Created SEO-optimized content that boosted the company’s Google search rankings and doubled organic leads from website traffic.
+	Created SEO-optimized content that boosted the company’s Google search rankings and doubled organic leads.
 	Solidified publication’s voice and identity through creation of a definitive style guide.
 	Integrated extensive copy editing and proofreading practices, which virtually eliminated publication errors.